Waste & Spills

 As we continue to develop innovative solutions for our customers, our environmental impact is a constant consideration.

-We acknowledge the potential impact that solid waste disposal or spills of hazardous materials could have on the environment of local communities.
-We therefore take a targeted approach to minimizing waste and working toward zero spills at our facilities.
-We also believe that finding alternative uses for waste materials and byproducts presents opportunities to contribute to a circular economy.
+We acknowledge the potential impact that solid waste disposal or spills of hazardous materials could have on the environment in our local communities.
+Therefore, we take a targeted approach to minimize waste, and we work toward zero spills at our facilities.
+We also believe that finding alternative uses for waste materials and byproducts presents opportunities to further contribute to a circular economy.
 As such, our waste goal is to reduce the amount of waste generated at our facilities that is not beneficially used for energy recovery or other purposes.